davidrivier/davidrivier/README.md

 ### Hi there 👋

 My name is David Rivier.
-I am product guy from London, GB where I work as a CPO for WonderBill.
+I am product guy from London, GB.
+I was previously CPTO for UnderwriteMe, WonderBill, and Concrete Platform.
+Previously at Barclaycard and Skype / Skyscanner in the early days.

 **My interests are:**

+* Strategy, Product Management
-* Software engineering in general
+* Software engineering in general, Python, AI
-* Python and datascience
-* Product Management
-* Strategy
-* New businesses, start-ups, scale-ups, etc.
+* Turnaround, Transformation, start-ups, scale-ups, etc.
+* B2C, B2B, B2B2C, Enterprise => global
 * Books

 **Some links about me:**